Code-Institute-Submissions/Niged01-P-Life_DecResub/README.md

 ## Testing
 - *Unit testing*, *Validator testing* and *User story testing* can all be found [here](/TESTING.md)
 ## Fixed Bugs
-- The bugs can be seen documented in my kanban development board in their own column [here](https://github.com/Mrst12/step-parents-unite/projects/1)

 - Heroku initial deployment
     - I had an issue where I couldnt do a deployment to Heroku, it was not recognising the projects name.